ldipotetjob/scalacassandra/README.md

     hometeam text,
     matchweek text) WITH comment='Contains test stats ';
 ```
-Now you are ready to work.
+Now you are ready to test the work you have done.

 ### Testing ###

 This Test suite basically **insert** a record and then execute a **query** for get the record inserted previously.
-You can use this platform for you own objects, only need the appropriate implicit conversions.
+You can use this platform for you own objects, you just need the appropriate implicit conversions.

 * go to root project
 * type in terminal: sbt compile test